 Bottom Line

-The Freak Athlete Nordic Hyper GHD has many different uses including Nordic hamstring curls (with 10 different incline progressions), glute ham raises, GHD sit-ups, 45-degree back extensions, and hip thrusts.
-It’s designed to support folks ranging from 5 to 7 feet tall and offers 12 different positions with easy-to-read laser etched numbers.
+The new-and-improved Freak Athlete Hyper Pro has many different uses including Nordic hamstring curls (with 14 different incline progressions), glute ham raises, GHD sit-ups, 45-degree back extensions, and hip thrusts.
+It’s designed to support folks ranging from 5 to 7 feet tall and offers 12 different eight adjustments with easy-to-read laser etched numbers.

-A Quick Look at the Freak Athlete Nordic Hyper GHD
+A Quick Look at the Freak Athlete Hyper Pro

 Before You Buy

-Is the Freak Athlete Nordic Hyper GHD Worth It?
+Is the Freak Athlete Hyper Pro Worth It?

-If you are someone who prioritizes a balanced training approach to quads and hamstrings, the Freak Athlete six-in-one machine offers a way to build your hamstrings, glutes, and lower back in a space barely bigger than the best weight bench
+If you prioritize a balanced training approach to quads and hamstrings, the Freak Athlete nine-in-one machine offers a way to build your hamstrings, glutes, and lower back—and it’s barely bigger than the best weight bench.
+It might not be perfect (I’ll get more into that later), but it certainly gives you more than enough options at a fair price.

-At the time of writing this review, there is no other piece of equipment on the market that can function in the same way as the Nordic Hyper GHD.
-It essentially replaces six different gym machines, all bulky and costly as standalone pieces.
+At the time of writing this review, there is no other piece of equipment on the market that can function in the same way as the Hyper Pro.
+It essentially replaces nine different bulky (and pricey) gym machines.

-For reference, the Rogue Abram GHD 2.0 is priced at $740 and is over 6 feet in length and nearly 4 feet wide.
+For reference, the Rogue Abram GHD 2.0 costs $740 and is over six feet in length and nearly four feet wide.
 The Vulcan Kraaken-Hyper Machine is a combination unit featuring the ability to perform the GHD and weighted reverse hyper.
-The Kraaken goes for about $1,700, measures over 6 feet in length, and weighs 565 pounds.
+The Kraaken goes for about $1,700, measures over six feet in length, and weighs 565 pounds.

 Another combination machine that offers more portability than the Abram or Kraaken is the Shogun NORD-EX, which is a two-in-one design featuring a Nordic bench and hyper extension priced at $999.

-Not one of these machines offers the functionality of the Freak Athlete Nordic Hyper GHD, which is priced at $999, measures under 5 feet long, just shy of 2 feet wide, and 105 pounds.
-Our callout on this Freak Athlete machine is the fact that the materials are not the highest caliber.
+Not one of these machines offers the functionality of the Freak Athlete Hyper Pro, which is priced at $999, measures 5 feet long, just shy of 2 feet wide, and weighs 108 pounds.
+While the company made some upgrades to the materials used in the Nordic Hyper GHD, there’s still some room for improvement from a design standpoint.

-In short, yes, the Freak Athlete Nordic Hyper GHD machine is worth it for the average garage gym or home gym owner with a 4.5-out-of-5-star rating for overall value.
-For the under-$1,000 price tag you get six different machines:
+In short, yes, the Freak Athlete Hyper Pro machine is worth it for the average garage gym or home gym owner with a 4.5-out-of-5-star rating for overall value.
+If you have all the available attachments, here’s an overview of everything it replaces:

 Great for: